Spiritualized: First releases: 1992–1998

 Evans was replaced on keyboards by Pierce's then-girlfriend Kate Radley for the follow-up single, "Run"/"I Want You".
 A number of singles followed, before the band, in early 1992, released their first LP Lazer Guided Melodies, which had been recorded in Rugby over the previous two years.
-The band embarked on a tour with The Jesus & Mary Chain after the release of the album.
+Carruthers left the band before the release of the album and was replaced by Sean Cook in time for touring with The Jesus & Mary Chain after the release of the album.

 A second album, Pure Phase, was released in 1995, and a third, Ladies and Gentlemen We Are Floating in Space emerged in 1997 to critical acclaim and commercial success.
 Following promotional activity for Ladies And Gentlemen We Are Floating in Space, Gregg Hale left the band on good terms and remains friends with current members, but Sean Cook, Damon Reece and Michael Mooney threatened a strike in protest over low salaries and appearance fees.
 New contracts of employment were drawn up between Pierce and the musicians, and the same contracts were then used to fire them (to general disbelief by the music press at the time).
 In response, Cook, Reece and Mooney formed Lupine Howl.

 Development: 1999–2010

 Retaining only keyboardist Thighpaulsandra (keyboards), Jason Pierce then debuted a new line up of Spiritualized, introducing classical percussionist Tom Edwards and former Julian Cope string arranger Martin Schellard on bass guitar.
-Completing the new Spiritualized line-up were guitarist Doggen of Brain Donor and the Julian Cope band, Richard Warren and drummer Kevin 'Kevlar' Bales, who is also a member of Brain Donor.
+Completing the new Spiritualized line-up were guitarist Doggen Foster of Brain Donor and the Julian Cope band, Richard Warren and drummer Kevin 'Kevlar' Bales, who is also a member of Brain Donor.
 Jonny Aitken stepped in on drums for the recording of Amazing Grace while Kevin Bales was recovering from illness.
 Chris Davis of Six By Seven & Spotlight Kid also stepped in for Kevin for two major festival appearances.
 Let It Come Down included over 120 musicians.
-Amazing Grace favoured a more stripped down sound with the gospel, blues, and soul influences even more dominant than before.
+Amazing Grace favoured a more stripped-down sound with the gospel, blues, and soul influences even more dominant than before.
 On 15 June 1997, Spiritualized became the last band to play at Factory Records' Manchester nightclub The Haçienda.

 After several years of work and Pierce's serious illness in July 2005, the album, Songs in A&E was released on 26 May 2008 in the UK, and on 27 May 2008 in the US.
 The first single from the 18-track album was "Soul on Fire".
 The release was backed by an Electric Mainlines UK tour which began in May.
 Pierce has also scored Harmony Korine's 2008 film Mister Lonely.
 In October and December 2009 the band performed 1997's "Ladies and Gentlemen We Are Floating in Space" live in its entirety as part of the All Tomorrow's Parties-curated Don't Look Back series.